meiys1/learngit/readme.txt

-Git is a distributed version control system.
+Git is a version control system.
 Git is free software.
-1
-2
-3
-4
-5
+ddd